hbarros-caylent/terraform-aws-networking/examples/tls-alb/README.md

 # TLS ALB Example
 The following example will deploy the necessary resources to access Tamr using HTTPS.

 # Description
 This example deploys the following resources:
 - VPC
 - Tamr VM instance with nginx for validation purposes.
-- Application Loadbalancer
+- Application load_balancer
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements